roman-milk/roman-milk.github.io/dirty-susan.md

+===

- ****** Dirty Susan ****** bygeronimo_appleby© Semen splashed against Susan's hip, the ejaculate squirting out of John in a hot and viscous outpouring that spattered against her skin and began a slow, glutinous slide down her leg.
+Semen splashed against Susan's hip, the ejaculate squirting out of John in a hot and viscous outpouring that spattered against her skin and began a slow, glutinous slide down her leg.

  There were more cries and sighs and gasps.
 Grunts and groans and muttered obscenities peppered the air.